gomorpheus/morpheus-docs/provisioning/concepts.rst

 When viewing an instance detail page, one is able to look at details/statistics specific to a virtual machine or container.
-{morpheus} simply helps simplify the management model for tracking these services.
+|morpheus| simply helps simplify the management model for tracking these
+services.

 Containers / Nodes / Virtual Machines